 Lean into Social Impact

 Also, think about the ways in which you’ve wanted your business to be in service to your community.
-Prior to COVID, some of our thoughts around how to shift from an extractive to a regenerative economy didn’t seem feasible.
+Until recently, some of our thoughts around how to shift from an extractive to a regenerative economy didn’t seem feasible.
 But now, we’re seeing the value in essential work, resilience in locally grown and made, and the rise of mutual aid and cooperatives.
 Take this opportunity to revisit your plans to expand your business’ social impact.

 Design Small Tests